rankutah/blog/sites/rank-utah/content/locations/custom-website-design-utah.md

 ## How it Works
 1. Sign up for services
 2. Fill out the onboarding form
-3. Get your website built and set to you for review
+3. Have your website sent to you for review
 4. Request changes and approve when ready
 5. Go live
-6. Continue to request changes and updates as needed
+6. Continue to request updates as needed

 ## FAQ
 {{< faqs >}}